 Fiscal Year 2022 PSU Vestings.
 In November 2019, we granted our PSUs to our NEOs with performance criteria consisting of relative TSR measured for the Company and each company in the Russell 3000 Food & Beverage index, and these PSUs vested at 78.1% of target on November 8, 2022, because we achieved the percentile rank of 42.7%.
 Relative TSR was calculated using the immediately preceding 30-day average share price at the beginning and end of the Performance Period.
-The vesting schedule for these PSUs at the end of the three-year period was follows: 25% would vest on November 8, 2022 if we achieved the 25th percentile of relative TSR, 100% would vest on November 8, 2022 if we achieved the 75th percentile of relative TSR.
+The vesting schedule for these PSUs at the end of the three-year period was follows: 25% would vest on November 8, 2022 if we achieved the 25th percentile of relative TSR, 100% would vest on November 8, 2022 if we achieved the 50th percentile of relative TSR, and 200% would vest on November 8, 2022 if we achieved the 75th percentile of relative TSR.
 Achievement between the stated percentages was interpolated on a straight-line basis.